 Understanding how this process is unfolding will be even more difficult in the African context than it was in India, Brazil, and China.
 Africa is, of course, a continent not a country.
 Even in sub-Saharan Africa there is considerable linguistic, social, economic, political, and historical diversity among countries.
 Nevertheless, given our work in India, Brazil, and China—and the increasing importance of South-South exchange among these rising powers and between each of them and Africa—as well as our extensive experience in researching changes in the U.S. legal market, the core GLEE team is uniquely positioned to take up this challenge.
 We will only be able to do so, however, if we can collaborate with key institutional stakeholders that have the in-depth knowledge of the region gained through many years of doing business on the ground.
 Indeed, given our reputation for excellence in this area, we have already identified several such individual and institutional partners.
 We have also begun to identify important “deliverables,” regarding knowledge production, conferences, and capacity building for legal professionals and policymakers within many of the critical African jurisdiction that hope to do research.
 However, we need your help and are currently building the research team, so please let us know if you want to get involved!

-To learn more about our GLEE Africa project, see a summary of a recent conference the Center hosted in collaboration with Strathmore University Law School in Kenya in December 2020 here.
+To learn more about our GLEE Africa project and to see a summary of a recent conference that the Center hosted in collaboration with Strathmore University Law School in Kenya in December 2020, click here.